Rwanda Mutovu Video Tour: Incremental Improvements to a Competition-Level Cup

 Watch our Rwanda Mutovu video tour for an up close look at this coffee washing station in Nyamasheke that we’ve bought from for many years.

-With new-crop Rwanda finally here, we see the return of Nyamasheke Mutovu, a coffee we’ve been lucky enough to buy every year since the cooperative started up in 2012.
+Right now we see the return of Nyamasheke Mutovu, a coffee we’ve been lucky enough to buy every year since the cooperative started up in 2012.
 Why do we consider ourselves “lucky”, you ask?
 To start, Mutovu is one of the most consistent Rwandan coffee processing stations we buy from in terms of a high cup score and flavor profile.
 But luck has little to do with their success.
 The improvements they’ve made to both infrastructure and process are evident when we visit, and not doubt factor into their consistency as coffee producers.

 Mutovu has been around for nearly a decade and is located in the Nyamasheke District near Nyungwe National Forest.
 The processing site sits at 1750 meters and the coffee is grown up to about 1900.
 It started out as a small cooperative owned by only a few local farmers who processed their own coffee as well as bought coffee from other farmers in the region.
 Mutovu sold a few years back to a private coffee company, though operation is still under the management of the local community.